vatri/Google-Drive-Bundle/README.md

 </a>
 ```

-### Check if Drive API access token is expired and authorize:
+### Check if Drive API access token is expired and authorize if required:

-In your controller add following code:
+Add the following code to your controller or other part:

 ```
 if($driveApiService->isTokenExpired()){